 That makes it very easy to live in Mexico, work remotely for a U.S. company, and get paid via a US bank account.
 In fact, you can go to Mexico on a 180-day tourist visa and work remotely with zero issues.

-Have you been wondering if one can live abroad while working US job?
-Hell Yes!
+By the way, if you have been wondering if one can live abroad while working US job?
+Hell Yeah you can!
 In fact, you can even live in Europe with remote job!
 Read this article to learn more.

 Residence and work permit for remote workers in Mexico